getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 Combining content and navigation ensures that the system is intuitive to use for even the most inexperienced of content authors.
 However, this system, in conjunction with powerful taxonomy capabilities, is still powerful enough to handle complex content requirements.

-Grav natively supports **3 types of pages** that allow you create a rich selection of web content.
+Grav natively supports **3 types of pages** that allow you to create a rich selection of web content.
 Those types are:

 {{ media['page-types.png'].html('Grav Page Types') }}